indira-pidapa/bank_management_system/README.md

 Further improvements like GUI, password protected, etc can be made.

 FEATURES:
-Create new customer accounts
+1.Create new customer accounts
-Deposit and withdraw money
+2.Deposit and withdraw money
-Check account balance
+3.Check account balance
-Update account details
+4.Update account details
-View account details
+5.View account details
-View all customer information
+6.View all customer information
-Data stored using file handling for persistence
+7.Data stored using file handling for persistence

 TECHNOLOGIES USED:
 C Programming Language